 Each of these horizons represents an opportunity to expand the business, either by increasing revenue, increasing profit, or bringing in new customers.

 The idea is that companies that can focus on all three horizons at once are more likely to succeed than those that focus their energy on just one.

 The challenge is that it’s easy for companies to lose focus on one or two of these horizons as they get caught up in the day-to-day.

 Why should you care about the 3H growth framework?

-It is imporatant to have a growth strategy in place.
+It is important to have a growth strategy for your business in place.
 But how do you actually get started?

-The 3H growth framework can be a helpful guide to get the whole company or at least your team thinking about the different opportunities for growth.
-To get maximum impact from the 3H framework, leaders need to make it a priority to share this thinking with their teams.
+The 3H growth framework can be a helpful guide to get the whole company or at least your team thinking about the different opportunities for growth and innovation.
+To get maximum impact from the 3H framework, leaders need to make it a priority to share this thinking with their teams across their business.

 Horizon 1: Where to focus to achieve immediate impact (1-3 years)